Everything You Need to Know About Knife Sharpening

 Types of Knife Sharpeners

-So what should you be using to sharpen your knives?
+So what type of knife sharpener should you be using?
 There are a few options below, dependent on your preference and skill level.

 - Sharpening Steel – This is ideal if you like to regularly maintain your knives and they aren’t dull already.
 This means you keep on top of sharpening them with the sharpening steel, which is a long metal rod.
 You’ve probably seen them being used in the movies, just before someone is about to carve a large piece of meat.
 They’re very useful if you plan on keeping your knives sharp, but not helpful if you already have extremely dull knives.